 Every attack we counter is another method we add to our repository of knowledge.
 That knowledge database is what we call ThreatCloud.
 It is a collection of every known threat, where and when it occurred, and how often.
 Possessing this amount of data gives our analysts insight.
 But we do not stop there.

-At Check Point, we also have our own research team of analysts, developers and yes, white hat hackers who are constantly adding signatures and knowledge into ThreatCloud as well.
+At Check Point, we also have our own research team of analysts, developers and yes, hackers who are constantly adding signatures and knowledge into ThreatCloud as well.
 We call that the human factor because they can spot trends, methods and attack combinations that are on the rise and ensure protections are in place.
 We know there are external experts that specialize in areas of interest to our customers, so we created API interfaces and a partnership marketplace called IntelliStore.